Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 # Practice - Task 1

-## Task 1
+## Formal feedback & request

+## Improve college cafeteria

+> You eat at your college cafeteria every lunchtime.
+However, you think it needs some improvements.
+Write a letter to the college magazine.
+In your letter,
+>
+> - explain what you like about the cafeteria
+> - Say what is wrong with it
+> - Suggest how it could be improved

+### Share dormitory
+> You live in a room in college which you share with another student.
+However, there are many problems with this arrangement and you find it very difficult to work.
+Write a letter to the accommodation officer at the college.
+In the letter,
+>
+> - describe the situation
+> - explain your problems and why it is difficult to work
+> - say what kind of accommodation you would prefer

+Dear Accommodation Officer,

+I hope this message finds you well.
+I am writing to address the challenges(hurdles) I am facing with my current living situation in the college dormitory.
+I share a room with a fellow student, and unfortunately, this arrangement ***has proven to be quite problematic for various reasons***.

+***To elaborate(To be specific)***, my roommate and I have vastly different schedules.
+While I prioritize my studies during the evening, my roommate often returns late at night and engages in activities that create noise, making it ***exceedingly*** difficult for me to concentrate.
+As a result, my productivity has suffered, and I find it increasingly hard to maintain a ***conducive*** environment for academic work.

+Furthermore, my roommate's lack of consideration for others has added to the predicament.
+Frequent loud music and disruptive behavior have hindered not only my work but also my overall well-being.
+Despite my attempts to address these concerns through open communication, there has been no noticeable improvement.

+In light of these challenges, I kindly request a room change.
+I would greatly appreciate a quieter living environment with a roommate who shares similar study habits.
+If possible, a room closer to the central library would be highly beneficial for my academic pursuits.

+I understand that accommodation options may be limited, and I am open to any suitable arrangement that can enhance my study experience.
+Your assistance in this matter would be greatly appreciated.

+Thank you for your time and consideration.
+I look forward to your response.

+Sincerely,
+[Your Name]

 ### Appreciate Restaurant
 > You and some friends ate a meal at a restaurant to celebrate a special occasion, and you were very pleased with the food and services.
 Write a letter to the restaurant manager.
+In your letter,
 >
-> In your letter
 > - Give details of your visit to the restaurant
 > - Explain the reason for the celebration
 > - Say what was good about the food and the services